 News

 Qualification requirements

-• Experience with measurement and acquisition and management of research projects is desirable
+• Experience with digital development and operation of IT systems is desirable

+News